 If any child under 18 is travelling with both parents, only regular travel documents are required.

 Failure to provide such documentation could result in detainment or refused entry for both supervising adult(s) and the child.
-We strongly recommend our Guests to prepare well in advance for a hassle-free journey.
+We strongly recommend our Customers to prepare well in advance for a hassle-free journey.
 Additional information can be found here.

 All necessary travel documents must be presented at check in.
-HK Express makes no allowance for missing, delayed or inaccurate documents and reserves the right to deny boarding without refund, rebooking or accommodation if travel documents do not meet the requirements for all guests traveling.
+HK Express makes no allowance for missing, delayed or inaccurate documents and reserves the right to deny boarding without refund, rebooking or accommodation if travel documents do not meet the requirements for all customers traveling.

 For more information please contact your government’s department or ministry responsible for international travel and the nearest embassy or consulate representing your destination.